Share your code in Git using Eclipse

 If your code is already in a local Git repo, you can skip this step.

-Right-click your project name in Project Explorer and select Team, Share Project...
+With your project open in Eclipse, right-click the project name in Project Explorer and select Team, Share Project...
 Select Git and select Next.

 Select Create... from the Configure Git Repository window and choose a folder for your local Git repo.
 Select Finish.